nodlAndHodl/btc-tray/README.md

 ## Features

 - System tray icon with tooltip
-- Tray menu with About, Show Message, and Quit options
+- Tray menu with Show Message, and Quit options
 - Event handling for tray icon and menu interactions

 ## Running the Application